-As the rate of anthropogenic climate change increases, many arid and semi-arid regions in Western United States face extensive ecological shifts as a consequence (Abatzoglou and Kolden 2011).
-At the current rate, approximately 18% of all species worldwide are expected to become extinct (Urban 2015).
+Topic sentence first to set picture without citations - Climate change in arid and semi-arid regions is a critical issue globally.
+The rate of anthropogenic climate change is rapidly increasing in deserts and semi-arid grasslands (Citations).
+These changes in turn precipitate extensive ecological shifts including…. species loss (citations), range shifts (citations), change in interactions (citations), increased invasion by exotic plants (citations), and additional stress on resident species in these harsh environments (cites).
+(Abatzoglou and Kolden 2011).
 Factors such as land-use changes including agriculture in drylands (Germano et al. 2011; Eliason and Allen 1997) can further decrease biodiversity by reducing the available terrestrial habitat for plants and animals (Nopper et al. 2018; Irwin et al. 2010; Elmqvist 2013).
 In deserts, animals will not only experience large scale changes such as drought, but also small scale changes such as relatively more extreme fluctuations abiotic factors such as temperature (Pugnaire and Luque 2001).
 This evidence suggests that not only do gross, large-scale changes in climate exert pressure on communities and sensitive species in drylands, but fine-scale changes can fluctuations can potentially further exacerbate loss.
+Consequently, the importance of refuges, shelters, or other attributes in the landscape the plants and animals use to mediate climate effects are likely increasingly important.